n0omik/n0omik/README.md

 n0omik/n0omik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-My future projects will be: trading_bots
+My future projects will be: trading bots and trading features